On

 which struck in December, and made registration efforts more difficult.

-Against overwhelming odds, the pace of A.I.P. voter registration
+Against overwhelming odds, the pace of AIP voter registration

 accelerated.
 On December 28, the "Los Angeles Times,"